Pomegranate Sticks to the RibsAugust 14, 2009 at 7:22 am | Posted in Appetizers, Dinner, Lunch, Pork | 78 Comments

 I carefully wrapped my critically injured camera and lens in bubble wrap, placed them gingerly in a cloth bag, and brought it to a local camera shop.
 The proprietor told me *sniff* they had to be sent away for repair, and he wasn’t quite sure they would *sniff* make it – aka it might not be worth the price to repair either of them.
 OH NO, what was I going to do?
 I asked if he had an XSi, XTi or XT I could rent until we got the diagnosis.
 He did, but it didn’t have any X’s attached to it.
 To put it simply, I could hear the faint heartbeat of the alternative/grunge rock movement coming from it.

 Wellll, it was better than nothing, and I didn’t want to use my old, crappy point and shoot (see photos from May, June and July of ’08).
 Unfortunately, I also had to revert back to the lens that came with my camera, so since the tragic accident, the photos I’ve taken have been MUCH less than stellar.
-Remember, I barely have any natural light to begin with, so I need all the help I can get/afford when it comes to photographing my food.
+Remember, I have no natural light to begin with, so I need all the help I can get/afford when it comes to photographing my food.

 The ribs with chile lime butter grilled corn on the cob